-For more information, see our fully updated, detailed, step-by-step state pension top up guide.
+For more info, see our fully updated, detailed, step-by-step state pension top up guide.

-Only women born before 6 April 1953 (so 62 or more) or men before 6 April 1951 (so 64 or more) can do this.
-In other words, this top up is only for those who are already drawing their state pension or who are eligible to do so before 6 April 2016 – this date is crucial.
+Only women born before 6 April 1953 (so 64 or more) or men before 6 April 1951 (so 66 or more) can do this.
+In other words, this top up is only for those who are already drawing their state pension or who were eligible to do so before 6 April 2016 this date is crucial.
+If this doesnt apply to you you're on a different pension shceme and this article is not relevant to you.

 - You can add £1 to £25 a week.
 In other words, an increase of £52 to £1,300 a year, which lasts for the rest of your life until you die.